 Definitely, the answer is Yes!
-But you need to use software that can allow you to restore data from Android or Samsung phone.
-You need to use Android Data Recovery that helps to retrieve data from Android without USB debugging.
+But you need to use software that can allow you to restore data from Android or Samsung phones.
+You need to use Android Data Recovery which helps to retrieve data from Android without USB debugging.

-This software helps to retrieve every data from Android phone like contacts, videos, photos, call logs, text messages, WhatsApp, audio files and many others.
-No matter whether your phone is broken, screen smashed, cracked, water damage, etc, this powerful tool helps to deal in any critical situation.
+This software helps to retrieve every data from Android phones like contacts, videos, photos, call logs, text messages, WhatsApp, audio files, and many others.
+No matter whether your phone is broken, screen smashed, cracked, water damaged, etc, this powerful tool helps to deal with any critical situation.

 So there is no need to enable USB debugging, only Download Android Data Recovery and restore Android/Samsung data without USB debugging enabled.

-Step 1: Connect your Android phone with mouse and with OTG adapter
+- Connect your Android phone with a mouse and with an OTG adapter

-Step 2: Now tap on the mouse to unlock phone and then enable USB debugging on Settings
+- Now tap on the mouse to unlock the phone and then enable USB debugging on the Settings

-Step 3: After that, connect your broken device to PC and it will identify your device as external memory
+- After that, connect your broken device to a PC and it will identify your device as external memory

-Step 4: Here open the file or folders on phone from PC and copy data like contacts, photos, audio, videos, etc. to computer
+- Here open the file or folders on phone from the PC and copy data like contacts, photos, audio, videos, etc. to the computer

-With ADB command, it becomes easy to extract data from broken Android with USB debugging.
+With the ADB command, it becomes easy to extract data from broken Android with USB debugging.

 Follow the steps as guided:

-- First, install the ADB tool on computer
+- First, install the ADB tool on the computer

 - ADB is generally used to connect your phone via USB debugging but as the phone is broken so you need to boot your device in ClockworkMod Recovery Mode.

-- Now launch ADB tool and connect the phone with a broken screen to a computer with USB after your phone is in recovery mode
+- Now launch the ADB tool and connect the phone with a broken screen to a computer with a USB after your phone is in recovery mode

 - Then type command prompts: adb devices

-- Now type command to backup data on the broken phone:
+- Now type the command to backup data on the broken phone:

 adb pull / data / media / clockworkmod / backup ~ / Desktop / Android-up